-For families visiting Seattle, Washington in the United States, taking a walking tour of Seattle is a must.
-The city is extremely walkable, especially in the South Lake Union and downtown areas.
+For families visiting Seattle, Washington and looking for activities in Seattle for families, taking a walking tour of Seattle is a must.
+The city is extremely walkable.
+This is especially true in the South Lake Union and downtown areas.
 And if you’re interested in learning about the history of the city, taking a walking tour of Seattle through the Underground Tour is not to be missed.

-I’m not much of a history buff, but I do like to learn about the stories behind the places I visit.
-I’ve done this in South Africa, Paraguay, and even Indonesia.
-And I’ve certainly done it in Seattle.
+I’m not much of a history buff.
+But I do like to learn about the stories behind the places I visit.

 Even after living in Seattle for over thirteen years, I still love learning about Seattle history.
 That’s why we couldn’t pass up on the opportunity to take the Underground Tour, during our last few days in Seattle in July 2018.